 - If you wish to save electricity organizations then show your kids to make tiny little Christmas lights using mini jars and battery operated tea lights.

-5. Share – one key learning that kids should take away from a festivity like Christmas is the spirit of working together.
-Cooperation, helping others, team work etc. are essential life skills that need to be taught to children early in life.
+One key learning that kids should take away from a festivity like Christmas is the spirit of working together.
+Cooperation, helping others, teamwork etc. are essential life skills that need to be taught to children early in life.
 Encouraging them to participate!
-They can offer to help their parents in cleaning up the house; decorating the Christmas tree, helping in the kitchen during preparations etc. are different ways that kids can help in sharing their parents’ work.
+They can offer to help their parents in cleaning up the house; decorating the Christmas tree, helping in the kitchen during preparations, etc. are different ways that kids can help in sharing their parents’ work.
 After all, Christmas is all about sharing with one another and indulging in small acts of goodness so that the spirit of celebrations remain intact and is upheld at all times.